 Distractions are everywhere when listening to an audiobook, so cutting out the sound of the outside world will help minimize this.

 You're going to want to make sure you don't have the noise canceling on at all times, because it's borderline dangerous how good they are.

 If you're looking for something a little less expensive but wireless, I have had two pairs of Jabra Wireless Headphones that can be found for under $80 most of the time somewhere online.

 You can take notes manually (pen and paper), within the Audible app itself or on your smartphone (in an app like Evernote).
 Even if you don't return to these notes, jotting them down will aid in retention.

 Audible has a lot of features that you should check into.
-Personally, I don’t use them much, but the clipping feature is a lifesaver when I am gathering information for blog posts and need a direct quote or one-liner I wouldn’t remember properly otherwise.
+The Audible clipping feature is a lifesaver when I am gathering information for blog posts and need a direct quote or one-liner I wouldn't remember properly otherwise.

-I take most of my notes manually.
-I really like to just use a Moleskine notebook and pen.
-The notebook itself doesn’t matter.
-I just like to have a Moleskine notebook and a G2 Pilot pen.
-It’s just my favorite.
-I like the .7mm one.
-It is just a great writing tool, and I feel like I’m more inspired when I’m writing with it.
+If you prefer to take notes manually, I really like to a Moleskine notebook and G2 pen.
+The notebook itself doesn't matter.
+I just like the feel of the Moleskine brand.
+As for the pen, I like the .7mm one.
+It is just a great writing tool, and I feel like I'm more inspired when I'm writing with it.
 Is that in my head?
-Yes, it’s 100% mental, but it works.
+Yes, it's 100% mental, but it works.

 #4 Don't Be Afraid to Re-Listen to a Book

 To assume you can get every bit of information out of a book on your first time through it is unrealistic.

 In internet business, things change so fast and I change my businesses so fast that re-reading certain titles is the smartest use of my time.
 Once you get to the point where you are really digging for the latest non-fiction book, you may find it to be a better use of your time to re-read (or listen) to a book you know is world-class rather than try and listen to the latest person's spin on things.